DeltaCore/NetLightServer/README.md

 Now get the string (wich should be a color) -> String color = matcher.group(1);
 wich get's the first string it finds and it should store.

+Another thing, if you want to sent your application a response, use

+    this.sendBack("yourresponse\n");
+    this.sendBacl("and more")

 Thats it.
 If you have problems, write me an email to [marcel(at)ccmob(dot)net](mailto:marcel@ccmob.net).

 How to register custom commands